gomorpheus/morpheus-docs/integration_guides/azure_stack.rst

 USE EXISTING
   Add the new Cloud to an exiting Group in {morpheus}.
 CREATE NEW
-  Creates a new Group in {morpheus} and adds the Cloud to the Group.
+  Creates a new Group in |morpheus| and adds the Cloud to the Group.

 Complete
 ^^^^^^^^

 Confirm all settings are correct and select COMPLETE.
-The Azure Stack Cloud will be added, and {morpheus} will perform the initial cloud sync of:
+The Azure Stack Cloud will be added, and |morpheus| will perform the initial cloud sync of:

 * Virtual Machines (if Inventory Existing Instances is enabled)
 * Networks